Capacitated Network Design Games on a Generalized Fair Allocation Model: Introduction

 We investigate the Price of Anarchy (PoA) and the Price of Stability (PoS) of the game.
 A pure Nash equilibrium (we simply say Nash equilibrium) is a state where no agent can reduce its cost by changing the path that he/she currently chooses.
 Such a Nash equilibrium does not always exist in a general game, but it does in CSCSG.
-That is, a CSCSG converges to a Nash equilibrium.
-Thus, a major interest of analyzing games is to measure a goodness of Nash equilibrium.
+Thus, a major interest in analyzing games is to measure the goodness of Nash equilibrium.
 As social goodness measures, we consider two criteria.
-One is \emph{sum-cost} criterion, where the social cost function is defined as the summation of the costs paid by all the agents, and the other is \emph{max-cost} criterion, where it is defined as the maximum among the costs paid by all the agents.
-Both PoA and PoS are well used measures for evaluating the efficiency of Nash equilibria of games.
+One is \emph{sum-cost} criterion, where the social cost function is defined as the sum of the costs paid by all the agents, and the other is \emph{max-cost} criterion, which is defined as the maximum among the costs paid by all the agents.
+Both PoA and PoS are well-used measures for evaluating the efficiency of Nash equilibria of games.
 The PoA is the ratio between the cost of the worst Nash equilibrium and the social optimum, whereas the PoS refers to the ratio between the cost of the best Nash equilibrium and the social optimum.

-The previous studies also investigate PoA and PoS of these cost criteria under their game models.
+The previous studies also investigate the PoA and PoS of these cost criteria under their game models.
 For details, see Section \ref{subsec:related}.
-In spite of the generalization, we obtain the same bounds of PoA and PoS as the cost-sharing with no overhead except PoS of sum-cost.
+Despite of the generalization, we obtain the same bounds of PoA and PoS as the cost-sharing with no overhead except PoS of sum-cost.
 Note that these bounds are tight.
-In case of sum-cost, the lower bound on PoS increases from $\log n$ to $\PoSLsum$ by the generalization, which is also almost tight because the upper bound is $n$.
-We further investigate the bounds from the viewpoints of graph classes, such as parallel-link graphs, series-parallel graphs, and directed acyclic graphs, which show critical differences of PoS/PoA values.
+In the case of sum-cost, the lower bound on PoS increases from $\log n$ to $\PoSLsum$ by the generalization, which is also almost tight because the upper bound is $n$.
+We further investigate the bounds from the viewpoints of graph classes, such as parallel-link graphs, series-parallel graphs, and directed acyclic graphs, which show critical differences in PoS/PoA values.
 The details are summarized in Section \ref{subsec:contribution}.